First-Year Living Learning Communities

 The Global Village Living Learning Community (LLC), in conjunction with the Office of Cross Cultural & Leadership Development and the University Center for International Studies, is a special opportunity for first-year students who have a genuine interest in an international perspective.
 Living with other like-minded students, you’ll participate in programs that explore critical global issues by blending perspectives from popular culture, historical contexts, and current events.
 Make friends with students who have similar interests through informal interaction and special programs.
 The Global Village LLC will expand your Pitt journey and provide you with countless benefits in becoming a globally-educated citizen.

-Are you looking for an enhanced opportunity that will make you more competitive in the medical school application process?
 The Health Sciences Living Learning Community (LLC), in partnership with the School of Health Sciences, brings together students who are interested in a variety of health sciences.
 From pre-medicine to pre-pharmacy and rehabilitation sciences, the Health Sciences LLC enables you to live, study, and socialize with students in health-related fields.
 In addition to forming close bonds with other students on your floor, you’ll also have the chance to build a relationship with your upperclass Resident Assistant who is also pursuing the health sciences.
 Participation in this community will leave a lasting imprint on your collegiate experience and help you learn more about igniting your passion for the health sciences.

 - Possible programming in the Health Sciences LLC may include: